The New York City Inline Skating Guide

 the southwest corner of the park, the lower loop (or small loop) travels eastward and northward

-a tree-lined walkway leading to the Bandshell, you'll come to Olmsted Way, the 72nd St. crossover.
-Bear left onto the crossover.
-After climbing uphill, you'll see the Bandshell to your left and the Bethesda Terrace on your right.
+Bear left onto the transverse, and signal your turn in case there is a fast moving cyclist coming up behind you.
+After climbing a short uphill, you'll see the Bandshell to your left and the Bethesda Terrace on your right.
 Next on the left is the north end of the Dead Road, then Cherry Hill on the right.
 After this, you'll arrive at the intersection with the west side of the loop, where you again bear left.
 You'll pass between Tavern on the Green and the Sheep Meadow on the way back to Columbus Circle.

 The Big Loop

-To do a complete, or big, loop, start off as you would have a lower loop, but when you start down the downslope at East 72nd St., bear right so that you pass by the Boathouse.
-Here you'll be ascending Cedar Hill, a fairly stiff slope frequently called Cat Hill due to the statue which you may spot if you keep your head up.
-Watch out for skaters and cyclists going the wrong way on the hill.
-After a slight dip, the Metropolitan Museum of Art will then come up on your right, with Cleopatra's Needle and the Great Lawn uphill on the left.
+To skate a big loop, start off as you would have a lower loop, but when you start down the downslope at East 72nd St., bear right so that you pass by the Boathouse.
+Here you'll be ascending Cedar Hill, a fairly stiff slope frequently called Cat Hill due to the statue that you may spot if you keep your head up.

 The loop now begins to climb steadily and as you turn south gets even steeper.
-This is the Great Hill, known by joggers as Cardiac Hill for obvious reasons.
-After ascending the Great Hill and zooming down the other side, you'll wind gradually south, passing over three moderate hills.
+This is the Great Hill, sometimes called Cardiac Hill by runners for obvious reasons.
+It's not the highest spot in the park, but this bit of the loop does involve a 90-foot climb in less than a half mile.

 Service Road Cutoff